About the Emergency

 TEMPORARY SHELTER SPACES

-Islamic Relief is working with UNHCR to provide some 335 emergency shelters for more than 1,600 individuals in Sittwe, Rakhine State.
+Islamic Relief worked with UNHCR to provide some 335 emergency shelters for more than 1,600 individuals in Sittwe, Rakhine State.
 These temporary family unit shelter spaces are housing internally displaced persons (IDPs) until permanent housing solutions are found.
-Efforts have been made to prevent overcrowding and potential problems associated with that; to provide water, sanitation and health care services; and to involve community members in camp management.
+Efforts were made to prevent overcrowding and potential problems associated with that; to provide water, sanitation and health care services; and to involve community members in camp management.

 Islamic Relief USA also disseminated information to help educate the public about who the Rohingya people are and the situation in Myanmar.
-Check out this infographic to learn more.
+Check out “Myanmar: A Crisis Forgotten” and this infographic to learn more.

 As violence continues to plague the region, resulting in a variety of humanitarian relief issues, Islamic Relief USA is working to find additional ways to help those in need.
 Your support is crucial to making this possible.